 All cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for, nor restricted by, donors for long-term purposes, are considered to be cash and cash equivalents.
-Cash and highly liquid financial instruments restricted to building projects, endowments that are perpetual in nature, or other long-term purposes are excluded from this definition.

 Property and Equipment

 Property and equipment additions over \$3,000 are recorded at cost, or if donated, at fair value on the date of donation.
 Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets ranging from 4 to 10 years, or in the case of capitalized leased assets or leasehold improvements, the lesser of the useful life of the asset or the lease term.
 When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statements of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed currently.